Muhammad-Repo/Muhammad-Repo/README.md

-# 👋 Hi there, I'm [Muhammad Saidmurodov] — IT & Cybersecurity Enthusiast 🔐
+# 👋 Hi there, I'm Muhammad — IT & Cybersecurity Enthusiast 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects reflect my commitment to strengthening security operations and processes.